g-afk-lang/ER-EPR/README.md

 This thought experiment touches on several advanced quantum concepts:

+Wave-Function Collapse:

-Wave-Function Collapse The central idea is to manipulate whether a quantum wave function collapses by selectively blocking one path in a double-slit experiment before a measurement is made.
+The central idea is to manipulate whether a quantum wave function collapses by selectively blocking one path in a double-slit experiment before a measurement is made.

-Quantum Spin as Information The experiment uses the spin of relativistic electrons (spin-1/2 particles) as the key variable.
+Quantum Spin as Information:

+ The experiment uses the spin of relativistic electrons (spin-1/2 particles) as the key variable.
 The hypothesis is that the combined spin state of an entangled pair will change depending on whether a measurement is performed.

+Entanglement and Non-Locality:

-Entanglement and Non-Locality The setup relies on a pair of entangled electrons in a superposition of opposite spins.
+The setup relies on a pair of entangled electrons in a superposition of opposite spins.
 The state of one electron is proposed to be instantaneously influenced by a measurement performed on the other, regardless of distance.

-Symmetry in Quantum Interactions The principle that emission and absorption are symmetric processes is used to justify that the energy state of an atom is a true reflection of the quantum information it has received.
+Symmetry in Quantum Interactions:

+The principle that emission and absorption are symmetric processes is used to justify that the energy state of an atom is a true reflection of the quantum information it has received.

 The Experimental Design: